greyshine/awesome/README.md

 - http://blog.endpoint.com/2015/11/favourite-unix-command-line-tools.html
 - [Fail2ban](https://help.ubuntu.com/community/Fail2ban) - Fail2ban scans log files (e.g. /var/log/apache/error_log) and bans IPs that show the malicious signs.
 - [Monit](https://mmonit.com/monit/) - Monit is a small Open Source utility for managing and monitoring Unix systems.
 Monit conducts automatic maintenance and repair and can execute meaningful causal actions in error situations.

+## Database
+- https://dbeaver.jkiss.org/ - Free multi-platform database tool for developers, SQL programmers, database administrators and analysts.
+- http://www.liquibase.org/ - Source control for your database.
+Helps with changes in your database
+- https://flywaydb.org/ - Evolve your Database Schema easily and reliably across all your instances

 ## Web-Development
 - [https://purecss.io/](Pure.css) - A set of small, responsive CSS modules that you can use in every web project.